Families of missing and murdered Indigenous women ask Trudeau to restart inquiry

 The same coalition wrote in May to Marion Buller, the chief commissioner of the inquiry, expressing deep concerns about the way the inquiry is structured and expressing fears that it will lead to a “re-traumatization” of those who have lost loved ones.

-This week, after the resignation of one Marilyn Poitras, a Métis professor of law at the University of Saskatchewan who was one of five commissioners appointed last summer to lead the $53-million inquiry, the more than 50 signatories to the original letter are telling the Prime Minister that the process is so flawed it must be halted.
+This week, after the resignation of Marilyn Poitras, a Métis professor of law at the University of Saskatchewan who was one of five commissioners appointed last summer to lead the $53-million inquiry, the more than 50 signatories to the original letter are telling the Prime Minister that the process is so flawed it must be halted.

 The inquiry, they write, is lacking the required ceremony, languages and medicine.